Whole-House Water Softeners, Water Conditioners & Water Filters: What’s The Difference?

 Factors to Consider

 As mentioned above, before deciding on the best water treatment plan for your home, the first step is getting your arms around the nature of your water quality issues.
-Our team has in-house capabilities to test for chlorine, total dissolved solids (TDS), hardness, and even iron.
+Our team has in-house capabilities to test for chlorine, total dissolved solids (TDS), hardness, pH, and even iron.
 For more in-depth water quality analysis, we turn to statewide labs and local manufacturer resources to assist further, as needed.

 Once you know the issues that need addressing in your home’s water – chlorine and hardness are among the most common ones in the Colorado Front Range – the next step is getting matched with the product or products that best solve these concerns.
 That’s where a knowledgeable, experienced plumbing team can be invaluable to you, and in the Denver-Boulder area, that’s Save Home Heat Company.